Leveraging Domain Knowledge to Improve Microscopy Image Segmentation with Lifted Multicuts: Introduction

 Building on such prior work, this contribution introduces a general approach to leverage domain-specific knowledge for the improvement of segmentation accuracy.
 It allows to incorporate a large variety of rules, explicit or learned from data, which can be expressed as the likelihood of certain areas in the image to belong to the same object in the segmentation.
 The areas can be \emph{sparse} and/or \emph{spatially distant}.
 In more detail, we formulate the segmentation problem with such rules as a graph partitioning problem with long-range attractive or repulsive edges.

-Horvnakova et al.\ in \cite{horvnakova2017analysis} showed that this problem, which they term Lifted Multicut as it corresponds to the Multicut partitioning problem with additional lifted (long-range) edges, can be solved in reasonable time for small problem sizes, while Beier et al. in \cite{beier2016efficient} introduced an efficient approximate solver.
-Lifted Multicut with dense, short-range lifted edges has already been applied to the neuron segmentation problem \cite{beier2017multicut}.
-There, the weights of the lifted edges were learned directly from the groundtruth segmentations.
-While the introduction of dense, short-range lifted edges already improves segmentation in comparison to regular Multicut partitioning, it does not allow to express explicit or learned biological knowledge on the complex object morphology or on the relations between different semantic entities.
-Exploiting such knowledge is the target of this contribution.

-For the problem of image segmentation, the graph in the Multicut partitioning problem corresponds to the region adjacency graph of the image pixels or superpixels.
+{Mapping domain knowledge to sparse lifted edges for mammalian cortex (left), drosophila brain (middle) and sponge choanocyte chamber (right).
+The raw data is shown in (a).
+Based on local boundary evidence (not shown) predicted by a Random Forest or a CNN, we group the volume pixels into superpixels, which form a region adjacency graph.
+The edges of the graph correspond to boundaries between the superpixels as shown in (b).
+The edges are weighted, with weights derived from boundary evidence or predicted by an additional classifier (see also \ref{tab_res_overview}).
+Weights can make edges attractive (green) or repulsive (red). (c) shows the domain knowledge mapped to superpixels: axon (blue) and dendrite (yellow) attributions (left); an object with implausible morphology (red, center); semantically different objects (one color per object, right).
+Superpixels with mapped domain knowledge are connected with lifted edges as shown in (d), with green for attractive and red for repulsive edges (only a subset of edges is shown to avoid clutter). (e) displays the solution of the complete optimization problem with local and sparse lifted edges as the final segmentation (e). } \hrule For the problem of image segmentation, the graph in the partitioning problem corresponds to the region adjacency graph of the image pixels or superpixels.
 The nodes of the graph can be mapped directly to spatial locations in the image.
-Domain knowledge expressed as rules that certain locations must or must not belong to the same object can thus be distilled into lifted edges between these locations.
+When domain knowledge can be expressed as rules that certain locations must or must not belong to the same object, it can be distilled into lifted (long-range) edges between these locations.
 The weights of such lifted edges are derived from the strictness of the rules, which can colloquially range from "usually do / do not belong to the same object" to "always / never ever belong to the same object".

-We demonstrate the validity of this approach for three applications, incorporating different kinds of domain knowledge into the lifted multicut framework: \begin{itemize} \item using indicators of axon/dendrite attribution to avoid merges between axonal and dendritic neural processes, \item using learned object morphology to detect and correct falsely merged neural processes and \item using semantic segmentation of biological structures to decrease the number of false splits in instance segmentation of sponge choanocytes. \end{itemize} \autoref{methods_figure} gives an overview of the three applications.
-For all three, additional domain knowledge allows us to significantly improve segmentation accuracy.
-Aiming to apply the method to data of biologically relevant size, we addtionally introduce a new scalable solver for the lifted multicut problem based on our prior work from \cite{pape2017solving}.